Federal pardons in the United States: Limitations

-Federal pardons issued by the president apply only to federal offenses; they do not apply to state or local offenses or to private civil lawsuits.
+Federal pardons issued by the president apply only to federal crimes; they do not apply to state or local crimes or to private civil lawsuits.
 Pardons for state crimes are handled by governors or a state pardon board.

 The president's power to grant pardons explicitly does not apply "in cases of impeachment."
 This means that the president cannot use a pardon to stop an officeholder from being impeached, or to undo the effects of an impeachment and conviction.

 Acceptance by the recipient

 In United States v.
 Wilson (1833), the U.S. Supreme Court held that a pardon can be rejected by the intended recipient and must be affirmatively accepted to be officially recognized by the courts.
 In that case, George Wilson was convicted of robbing the US Mail and was sentenced to death.
-Due to his friends' influence, Wilson was pardoned by President Andrew Jackson, but Wilson refused the pardon and the Supreme Court held that his rejection was valid and the court could not force a pardon upon him; and consequently the pardon must be introduced to the court by "plea, motion, or otherwise" to be considered as a point of fact and evidence.
+Because of his friends' influence, Wilson was pardoned by President Andrew Jackson, but Wilson refused the pardon and the Supreme Court held that his rejection was valid and the court could not force a pardon upon him; and consequently the pardon must be introduced to the court by "plea, motion, or otherwise" to be considered as a point of fact and evidence.

 According to Associate Justice Joseph McKenna, writing the majority opinion in the U.S. Supreme Court case Burdick v.
 United States, a pardon is "an imputation of guilt and acceptance of a confession of it."
 Federal courts have yet to make it clear how this logic applies to persons who are deceased (such as Henry Ossian Flipper, who was pardoned by Bill Clinton), those who are relieved from penalties as a result of general amnesties, and those whose punishments are relieved via a commutation of sentence (which cannot be rejected in any sense of the language).
 Brian Kalt, a law professor at Michigan State University, states that presidents sometimes (albeit rarely) grant pardons on the basis of innocence, and argues that if a president issues a pardon because they think an individual is innocent, then accepting that pardon would not be an admission of guilt.